 The Sibley Building

-The museum is located inside the original offices of the Frederic M. Sibley Lumber Company.
+We’re working to turn a historic office building into the future home of the museum.
+With some good luck and elbow grease, our space will be located inside the original offices of the Frederic M. Sibley Lumber Company.
 The brick and limestone building was constructed in 1925 by the architects Baxter, O'Dell & Halprin as the headquarters of Detroit’s second largest lumber company at the time.
 In 1989 the building was designated a Michigan State Historic Site; it was listed on the National Register of Historic Places in 1991.
 The interior still features much of the original wood paneling and seafoam-colored plaster work.
 Of course we are making every effort to preserve its special character and do this beautiful building justice!